Repeat of 2006? Why Israel’s ground offensive in Lebanon won’t be easy

 At least 20 tanks were destroyed and 121 Israeli soldiers died.
 The government-appointed Winograd Commission set up to assess the war’s outcome concluded that “Israel initiated a long war, which ended without its clear military victory”.

-That campaign – code named Operation Change of Direction – resulted in what the commission dubbed a failure.
+That campaign – code-named Operation Change of Direction – resulted in what the commission dubbed a failure.
 “All in all, the [Israeli military] failed, especially because of the conduct of the high command and the ground forces, to provide an effective military response to the challenge posed to it by the war in Lebanon,” it said.

 Almost two decades later, the Israeli military on Tuesday announced launching a “limited, localised and targeted” ground operation in southern Lebanon against Hezbollah.
 But the evidence on the ground, based on the nature and scale of troops and tanks mobilised by Israel for the operation, suggests that the country might be preparing itself for a longer invasion of Lebanon.